 Overall, while trading on margin has the potential to magnify profits, it also can amplify losses.
 You should only engage in it with a clear understanding of the risks and requirements involved.

-Trading on margin means you borrow from your broker to trade with more firepower than your cash alone allows.
 You start by depositing cash (or marginable securities) into a margin account.
 That deposit becomes the collateral for the loan.
-The broker lends the remainder, and you pay interest on the amount you borrow.
+Look at the graphic that follows, based on an example with 30:1 leverage:

 The practical effect is extra buying power.
-Your deposit, combined with the loan, allows you to hold a larger position than you would otherwise be able to.
+Your deposit, combined with the loan, allows you to hold a larger position than you could otherwise.
 The securities you buy then automatically serve as further collateral for the loan, which is why brokers closely monitor your account value.
-If values fall, your equity shrinks, and you may face a margin call, where the broker can then liquidate positions to protect the loan.
+If values fall, your equity shrinks, and you may face a margin call, in which the broker can liquidate positions to protect the loan.

 Use margin deliberately.
-It amplifies returns, and it amplifies losses and interest drag.
-If the trade doesn’t beat the borrowing cost, you lose money faster than you might expect.
+If the trade doesn’t beat the borrowing cost, you lose money faster.

-Margin trading is available for a wide variety of financial assets, and the specific types of assets available may depend on the brokerage or trading platform you are using.
+Margin trading is available for many financial assets, though the exact types depend on your brokerage or trading platform.
 Here are some of the most commonly traded assets:

 Margin trading is most commonly associated with stock trading.
 Many brokerages allow their clients to borrow money to purchase more shares than they could with just their available cash.

 The FOREX market is another market where margin trading is actively used.
-Traders can take on prominent positions in currency pairs with a relatively small amount of capital, thanks to the use of leverage.
+Traders can take on prominent positions in currency pairs with relatively small amounts of capital, thanks to leverage.

 With the rise of digital assets, many cryptocurrency exchanges now offer margin trading.
 This enables traders to amplify their trading positions in cryptocurrencies such as Bitcoin, Ethereum, and others.